omeryusufyagci/music-remover/README.md

 I'm looking into using a lighter model (demucs can detect upto musical instruments which are not needed for this purpose) that I can implement in C++, to hopefully achieve something that could be used in realtime with some initial delay.

+## How it works

+1) Download the video from YouTube via `yt-dlp`
+2) Extract vocals from media with `demucs`
+3) Recombine the video with the vocals
+4) Host on the local frotend the processed video

 ## Usage

 After installing the dependencies run the app.py, and open the locally hosted frontend on your browser.